Wyn Craig Wade, The Fiery Cross: The Ku Klux Klan in America New York: Simon and Schuster, 1987.

 This was, after all, the period that later historians have termed ‘the nadir of American race relations’, when, throughout the South, blacks were largely disenfranchised, and segregation firmly entrenched.

 White supremacy was firmly entrenched and not, it seemed, under any serious threat.
-The so-called civil rights movement had barely begun.
+The so-called civil rights movement had barely begun, and certainly had yet to achieve any major successes.

 However, unlike contemporary American race riots, these typically took the form of whites attacking blacks rather than vice versa, and, even when the latter did occur, white solidarity was such that the whites invariably gave at least as good as they got.